+3: Now take this template and trace the foot shape onto a flat piece of cardboard.
+I chose to make left and right feet pairs.
+To do this, simply flip the template over to trace the other foot.
+Be sure to mark them L and R for left and right.

 5: Use the scissors to cut 2-inch by 18-inch strips of fabric.
 You’ll need two for each pair of feet.
-Poke the strips through the slits so that the two ends of the fabric are both on the top of the foot.
+Poke the strips through the slots so that the two ends of the fabric are both on the top of the foot.
 Repeat for all the feet.
 We decided to use muslin fabric because it was the most cost-effective and would be strong enough to hold up to the strain.
 But, using a wide burlap ribbon would work really well, too, because the rough texture would help keep it from untying.

 That’s it!
 As I mentioned above, try to have the kids tie the Bigfoot Cardboard Feet on over their shoes for the best fit.
 Though, they work either way.
 I’ve made several different versions of these fun feet over the years and they are always a hit with the kids.
 I’ve experimented with different materials for the ties and I’ve tried other options instead of the cardboard but this version always has the best results.